Artnoc1/mobile-docs/github-workflow.md

 Unless an issue is invalidated otherwise, it should only be closed by merging a pull request.
 When opening such a pull request, the issue should be marked with the `pending-review` label.

+If a developer is unable to finish an issue or otherwise stops working on it, they should unassign themself from it so that someone else can continue the work.

 ### Labels

 We use labels sparingly to give further information to issues.
 Here are the common labels we currently use, and when to use them.